 In a separate bowl, sift or whisk together the flour, cocoa powder, and salt.
 Sifting helps remove any lumps and ensures a smooth batter.

 Gently fold the dry ingredients into the wet mixture.
-Be careful not to overmix.
-Overmixing can lead to a cakey texture, and we want fudgy, dense brownies.
+Don’t overmix.
+Overmixing ruins it, turning everything cakey when you’re after fudgy, dense brownies instead.

 Pour the batter into the prepared pan.
 Smooth the top with a spatula to ensure even baking.